iguanatwins/sqlofpsephology/README.md

 Next we will move onto how different tables can relate to one another to give more context to our outputs or add new information.

-### 1.2 Databases are used to define different concepts and how they relate to one another, making the data a bit more flexiable.
+### 1.2 Databases are used to define different concepts and how they relate to one another, making the data a bit more flexible.

 In 1.1 we focused on one entity 'candidacies'.